 Our aim is to support each other, to help in practical ways, and to provide comfort and advice in these trying times.

-• All the churches have sadly had to close their doors due to the government instructions.
-But we are still praying…if you would like prayer for anyone or a particular situation, please let Sarah Hills (St Mary’s), Rachel Poolman (St Cuthbert’s) or Steven Purnell (St Aidan’s) know.
+And we are still praying…if you would like prayer for anyone or a particular situation, please let Sarah Hills (St Mary’s), Rachel Poolman (St Cuthbert’s) or Steven Purnell (St Aidan’s) know.
 We know that there are needs beyond coronavirus, so please do let us know if you would like prayer for anything at all.
 These prayer requests will be held in confidence.
 We are praying for everyone on the island regularly.

 • A number of us are praying morning and evening prayer (individually in our own homes of course!) at 9.30am and at 5.30pm every day.
 Feel free to join in or to light a candle - or just to take a moment to stop and think and be quiet if praying is not your thing.